Cornerstone-CICCC/web-2-astro-lab-day-Dianathcb25/README.md

     - `src/data/projects/project-2.md`
     - `src/data/projects/project-3.md`

-    - `src/data/blog/my-first-article.md`
-    - `src/data/blog/my-second-article.md`
-    - `src/data/blog/my-third-article.md`

-    Feel free to add more projects or blog articles.
+    Feel free to add more projects.
 Use dummy content and check out the Markdown guide [https://www.markdownguide.org/basic-syntax/] to help you with the format.
 Also check out the Astro documentation on how to create the content [https://docs.astro.build/en/guides/content-collections/#defining-custom-ids]

     Take this opportunity to learn and play around with Markdown.